Loading...

 About the speaker

 • Professor C.-T. James Huang is a Yushan Scholar and Chair Professor in the Department of English at National Taiwan Normal University, and a Professor Emeritus and Research Professor of Linguistics at Harvard University.
 He is widely recognized for his groundbreaking work in syntactic theory, the syntax-semantics interface, and Chinese linguistics.
-His distinguished achievements have earned him fellowships in the European Academy of Sciences, Academia Sinica, and the Linguistic Society of America.
+His distinguished honors include election as an Academician of Academia Sinica, membership in Academia Europaea, and fellowship in the Linguistic Society of America.
 His research has significantly advanced our understanding of how linguistic structures mirror cognitive processes, offering profound insights into the universal and language-specific aspects of syntax and meaning.

 • He has received many recognitions from leading international research institutions and won many awards, as listed below: